Cicindela hirticollis rhodensis Calder, 1916

-The Hairy-necked Tiger Beetle (Cicindela hirticollis ssp. rhodensis) was first observed in Minnesota in 1960 at two locations along the Lake Superior shoreline near Duluth in St. Louis County (North Shore Highlands Subsection), which represents the western periphery of the subspecies range.
-It was verified in this area on several occasions until 1974.
-In 1996, the Hairy-necked Tiger Beetle was listed as a species of special concern.
-No further efforts to document the species were made until it was relocated at one of the two original collection sites in 2003.
+The Rhode Island Hairy-necked Tiger Beetle (Cicindela hirticollis ssp. rhodensis) was first observed in Minnesota in 1960 at two locations along the Lake Superior shoreline near Duluth in St. Louis County (North Shore Highlands Subsection), which represents the western periphery of the subspecies range.
+It was observed in this area on several occasions until 1974.
+In 1996, the Rhode Island Hairy-necked Tiger Beetle was listed as a species of special concern.
+No further efforts to document the species were made until it was relocated at one of the two original collection sites in 2003 (Steffens 2004, 2009).
 Habitat loss to development and recreational use of beach habitats has been ongoing in this area, potentially threatening the last known site.
-Given its restricted distribution and the vulnerability of its habitat, the status of the Hairy-necked Tiger Beetle (ssp. rhodensis) was elevated to endangered in 2013.
+Given its restricted distribution and the vulnerability of its habitat, the status of the Rhode Island Hairy-necked Tiger Beetle was elevated to endangered in 2013.

-Adult Hairy-necked Tiger Beetles average 10-15 mm (0.39-0.59 in.) in length and are dull brown to reddish brown in color.
-When they are freshly emerged in the fall, they have a very "hairy" thorax.
-The "hairs" are abraded and lost after overwintering underground and then experience further wear the following spring and summer.
-At that time, the Hairy-necked Tiger Beetle can be confused with the smaller (10-13 mm (0.39-0.51 in.)) and extremely abundant Bronzed Tiger Beetle (Cicindela repanda); however, the posterior tips of the wing covers are more pointed in C. hirticollis, versus more rounded in C. repanda.
+Adult Rhode island Hairy-necked Tiger Beetles average 10-15 mm (0.39-0.59 in.) in length and are dull brown to reddish brown in color, with thin or incomplete pale maculations above (Pearson et al. 2015).
+When they are freshly emerged in the fall, the side of the thorax has a large tuft of long white 'hairs'.
+The hairs are abraded during overwintering underground and then experience further wear the following spring and summer.
+At that time, the Rhode Island Hairy-necked Tiger Beetle can be confused with the smaller (10-13 mm [0.39-0.51 in.]) and extremely abundant Bronzed Tiger Beetle (Cicindela repanda); however, the posterior tips of the wing covers (elytra) are more pointed in C. hirticollis, versus more rounded in C. repanda.

-The Hairy-necked Tiger Beetle (ssp. rhodensis) is only known from sandy beaches along the Lake Superior shoreline near Duluth.
-Other subspecies of the Hairy-necked Tiger Beetle found in Minnesota are known from sandy lakeshores and large sandy river systems away from Lake Superior.
+In Minnesota, the Hairy-necked Tiger Beetle (ssp. rhodensis) is only known in Minnesota from sandy beaches that occur along the Lake Superior shoreline near Duluth.
+The other subspecies of the Hairy-necked Tiger Beetle that occurs in Minnesota is known from sandy lakeshores and large sandy river systems away from Lake Superior.

 Biology / Life History